disconnect3d/disconnect3d.github.io/_posts/2024-08-04-debugging-cpython-live.markdown

 Written all this, I still find this trick interesting and I bet we could create some solution that would work properly and would be more convenient.
 But that's maybe for another time :).

-I would also like to thanks Ian Smith from Trail of Bits for an interesting problem to solve :)
+I would also like to thanks [Ian Smith](https://www.linkedin.com/in/ian-smith-awareio/) from Trail of Bits for an interesting problem to solve and [ptrtofuture](https://github.com/ptrtofuture) from justCatTheFish team for showing me a similar technique in the past :)